Marshawn Lynch: 2010 season

 Lynch suffered an ankle sprain in the Bills' preseason opener against the Washington Redskins and was expected to be out for three to four weeks.
-He started three games for the Bills before being traded to the Seattle Seahawks on October 5 for two draft picks, a fourth-round pick in the 2011 NFL Draft and a conditional pick in the 2012 NFL Draft, which would become a fifth-round pick.
+He started three games for the Bills before being traded to the Seattle Seahawks on October 5 for two draft picks, a fourth-round pick in the 2011 NFL draft and a conditional pick in the 2012 NFL draft, which would become a fifth-round pick.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 2010 season

 Lynch then reunited with former Cal roommate and fellow running back Justin Forsett, a seventh-round draft pick of the Seahawks in 2008.
-Lynch scored his first touchdown of the season and with the Seahawks on October 17 on a 1-yard run against the Chicago Bears.
+Lynch scored his first touchdown of the season with the Seahawks on October 17 on a 1-yard run against the Chicago Bears.
 On December 5, he scored three touchdowns against the Carolina Panthers.
 Lynch had 202 carries for 737 rushing yards and six rushing touchdowns during the 2010 season.

 In his first career playoff game, against the New Orleans Saints on January 8, 2011, Lynch had a 67-yard touchdown run in which he broke nine tackles and with one arm threw Saints cornerback Tracy Porter to the ground.
 This run has become known locally in Seattle as the "Beast Quake".
 The play gets its name from Marshawn Lynch's nickname, "Beast Mode", and the fact that, during and after the play, movement from fans jumping in celebration was so intense that it registered on a seismograph 100 yards from the stadium.
 In the Divisional Round against the Chicago Bears, he was limited to four carries for two yards in the 35–24 loss.

 2011 season

-Lynch started 15 games in 2011, missing only one regular season game, on November 23 due to back problems.
+Lynch started 15 games in 2011, missing only one regular-season game, on November 23 due to back problems.
 Lynch rushed for 1,204 yards and 12 touchdowns, both career bests and posting his first 1,000-yard season since 2008.
 On December 1, against the Philadelphia Eagles, he was observed receiving Skittles from a trainer to celebrate his touchdown.
 Fans later threw Skittles onto the field after Lynch scored.

 On November 6, against the Dallas Cowboys, Lynch had 135 rushing yards and a touchdown.
 On December 1, he had his best rushing game of the season with 148 rushing yards and two rushing touchdowns against the Philadelphia Eagles.
 On December 18, he set the franchise record for consecutive games with a touchdown by scoring in his tenth straight game.
 The previous record of nine was set by Shaun Alexander in 2005.
 Lynch would reach 11 consecutive games scoring a touchdown before the streak ended against the Arizona Cardinals in Week 17.
 Lynch led the NFL in rushing yards over the final nine weeks of the season.
 On January 24, 2012, Lynch was added to the NFC Pro Bowl roster to replace San Francisco 49ers running back Frank Gore.
 He was ranked 94th by his fellow players on the NFL Top 100 Players of 2012.

 On March 4, 2012, Lynch signed a four-year, $31 million contract with the Seahawks.